wesleycamargo/azure-docs.pt-br/articles/hdinsight/hdinsight-extend-hadoop-virtual-network.md

 No servidor DNS personalizado da rede virtual:

-1. Use o Azure PowerShell ou a CLI do Azure para encontrar o sufixo DNS da rede virtual:
+1. Use o Azure PowerShell ou a CLI Clássica do Azure para encontrar o sufixo DNS da rede virtual:

     ```powershell
     $resourceGroupName = Read-Input -Prompt "Enter the resource group that contains the virtual network used with HDInsight"